SNTag/.dotfiles/emacs/readme.md

   - Navigation (helm-buffers-list)
   - Zotero (helm-bibtex and minimal zotxt)
   - git (magit-mode)
-  - latex (AucTeX [**NOTE**: I do not use latex anymore and rely on pandoc.
-This remains in the system in case of future use.])
+  - latex (AucTeX [**NOTE**: I do not use latex directly anymore and rely on pandoc with makefile, markdown, and latex.
+Latex-modes remains in the system in case of future use.])

 It should be possible to find sections where everything related to that mode are found.

-## Current keybinds
+## Current keybinds: User/Init Defined

+### Unbound
+C-x C-c - global kill key.
+Unsets the emacs kill command in GUI in case my clumsy fingers press it.

+### User list
 C-c f - helm-bibtex-with-local-bibliography
-C-c f - helm-bibtex-with-local-bibliography (to refresh) C-x g - magit-status
+C-u C-c f - helm-bibtex-with-local-bibliography.
+To refresh bibtex key list.
 C-c s - helm-buffers-list
+C-c m - compile.
+Useful for Makefile commands
+C-c o - browse-file-directory.
+Command to open the directory of current file.

+C-x g - magit-status

 ## Custom commands

 today  -  enters todays date
-browse-file-directory  -  Opens the current files directory
+browse-file-directory  -  Opens the directory of current file.

 Using Markdown